cloudfoundry/cf-for-k8s/docs/configuration/external-databases.md

 ## Limitations

 The traffic to an external database will not be encrypted.
 This will be changed in the near future.

+In case of uaa, tls can be enabled by providing `ca_cert`.

 ## Setup